actualbudget/actual/README.md

 More information on the project structure is available in our [community documentation](https://actualbudget.github.io/docs/Developers/project-layout).

+## Feature Requests
+Current feature requests can be seen [here](https://github.com/actualbudget/actual/issues?q=is%3Aissue+label%3A%22needs+votes%22+sort%3Areactions-%2B1-desc).
+Vote for your favorite requests by reacting :+1: to the top comment of the request.

+To add new feature requests, open a new Issue of the "Feature Request" type.

 ## Sponsors

 Thanks to our wonderful sponsors who make Actual budget possible!